You’re Here So Let’s Have a Discussion About Creating a Last Will Before Your Passing

 Challenging a Will: Undue Influence

 Even if a Will has followed legal formalities and is self-proving through a notary, probate can be challenged in court.
 That’s because there are many cases where a Will was created at the behest of a child or close friend that gives him or her a larger portion of the estate than what he or she would have gotten under the older Will.
-Oftentimes, this Will may have been created by fraudulent means.
-The testator was subject to the influence of another, who coerced him or her to execute a new Will giving property to this person.
-This is called undue influence, and if the court finds this to have happened, the challenged Will is rejected and either an older pre-existing Will is probated, or if there is no other version of the Will, then the estate is distributed under our default intestate laws which govern the distribution of property.
+Oftentimes, this Will may have been created fraudulently.
+The testator was subject to the influence of another person, who coerced him or her into executing a new Will giving property to that person.
+This is called undue influence, and if the court finds it occurred, the challenged Will is rejected and either an older pre-existing Will is probated, or, if there is no other version of the Will, the estate is distributed under our default intestate laws, which govern the distribution of property.
 To learn more about the laws of intestacy (CLICK HERE)

 Challenging a Will: Lack of Capacity

-The other claim you can make against a Will is that it was signed when the testator lacked the minimum mental health to create a Will.
+The other claim you can make against a Will is that it was signed when the testator lacked the minimum mental capacity to create a Will.
 This claim is even tougher to prove than undue influence because the law presumes the decedent was mentally competent at the time of execution of a Will.
 To be mentally competent to execute a Will, you need to show certain elements.
-First, the testator must be eighteen years of age or older.
-Second, as the challenger, you need to prove that the testator did not know, or did not understand the nature and extent of his or her property and to whom the property was to go upon death.
+First, the testator must be at least 18 years of age.
+Second, as the challenger, you need to prove that the testator did not know, or did not understand the nature and extent of his or her property, and to whom the property was to go upon death.
 Again, this is difficult to establish because you need to show some sort of mental incapacity.
-A lot of times, the lack of capacity claim will work with an undue influence claim because the argument is made that the undue influence of a strong personality over a weak-minded individual caused that person to have an inadequate understanding as to where his or her property will go upon death.
+A lot of times, a lack of capacity claim will work with an undue influence claim because the argument is made that the undue influence of a strong personality over a weak-minded individual caused that person to have an inadequate understanding of where his or her property will go upon death.

 Under What Conditions Can a Spouse Be Disinherited in Your Last Will and Testament?

 Normally, the executor or executrix of an estate must follow the terms of the Will in order to distribute the property to named beneficiaries.
-But what if the Will disinherits the spouse and gives estate property to his/her children directly (or in trust), or the estate goes to the testator’s favorite charity, etc.?
+But what if the Will disinherits the spouse and gives the estate property to the testator’s children directly (or in trust), or to the testator’s favorite charity, etc.?
 Under N.J.S.A. §3B:8-1, a spouse has the right to challenge the Will of his/her deceased spouse and claim a one-third share.
-The reasoning behind this law is to protect the financial welfare of the spouse.
+The rationale for this law is to protect the spouse’s financial welfare.
 If one spouse is the breadwinner of the family, while the other spouse provides personal services for the family, there would be a catastrophic change in the lifestyle of the spouse who is homebound should the breadwinner of the family suddenly die and not provide for the other’s support in his/her Will.
 Should one spouse die without a Will, our intestacy laws provide that if the other spouse is living, he or she is entitled to a portion of the estate.
 The right of a spouse to inherit a portion of the property is a right given to the surviving spouse.
 It’s called an elective share right.

 Like many provisions in estate law, rights can be expressly waived.
-A right to an elective share can be expressly waived by a spouse per N.J.S.A. §3B:8-10, provided the spouse has been told the consequences of doing this.
-But there needs to be a signed agreement between spouses saying that a spouse is waiving “all rights” to the estate that he or she may have.
+A right to an elective share can be expressly waived by a spouse under N.J.S.A. §3B:8-10, provided the spouse has been informed of the consequences.
+But there needs to be a signed agreement between spouses stating that one spouse is waiving “all rights” to the estate he or she may have.
 The document cannot just say in the testator’s Will that the spouse has given up his or her right to an elective share.

 There are also three situations provided for in N.J.S.A. §3B:8-1 that state when a spouse cannot make an elective share.
-Each exception revolves around spouses no longer being together.
-The first exception is when the spouses are living separate and apart in different dwellings.
-If the spouses have been living apart for a while, but have not divorced yet, the remaining spouse cannot assert rights to a share of the estate.
-Since the goal of the elective share law is to provide for the other spouse, spouses that are living separately are taking care of themselves.
+Each exception concerns spouses who are no longer together.
+The first exception is when the spouses are living separately and apart in different dwellings.
+If the spouses have been living apart for a while but have not yet divorced, the remaining spouse cannot assert a right to a share of the estate.
+Since the goal of the elective share law is to provide for the other spouse, spouses who are living separately are taking care of themselves.
 Therefore, the law does not compensate a separated spouse.

-The next situation is if there is a judgment of divorce (or pending divorce) entered between the couple.
+The next situation is if a judgment of divorce (or a pending divorce) is entered between the couple.
 This one is self-explanatory.
 If the couple is no longer married, an elective share is impossible.

-The third situation is a fluid one.
+The third situation is fluid.
 It provides that an elective share is inappropriate under “circumstances which would have given rise to a cause of action for divorce or nullity of marriage to a decedent prior to his death.”
-Not much case law exists here to describe this situation.
-Living separately is certainly a reason to give rise to a cause of action for divorce.
-The Appellate Division of our courts have upheld a trial court judgment denying a widowed spouse a share in the estate because the couple was going through divorce proceedings.
+There is not much case law on this situation.
+Living separately is certainly a ground for a divorce action.
+The Appellate Division of our courts has upheld a trial court judgment denying a widowed spouse a share in the estate because the couple was going through divorce proceedings.
 Since the couple was going to divorce anyway, when the spouse died before a divorce judgment was entered, the survivor had no right to assert a claim against her dead husband’s estate.
 Should none of these prohibitions apply in your case, a spouse may be entitled to a 1/3 elective share in his/her spouse’s estate.

 Ready to create your Last Will?
 If so, call our office today.
-Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+Ask for Mr. Niemann to personally discuss your questions and individual situation at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.

-Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Wills Attorney
+Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Will Attorney